breinero-zz/Firehose/README.rst

 -------------------------------

 Firehose's application framework made for standing up simple load test quickly.
 As such, it comes with a set of command line options fully configured for control of the worker pool, instrumentation library and access to MongoDB.
 Users of the application framework need only to add:

-    - Any extra commandline options specific to their application
+    - Any extra command line options specific to their application
     - An instance of `Executable <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/util/WorkerPool.java#L9>`_ which the worker pool calls as a unit of work

 Let's again use the DSV import tool as an example.
 The application framework is initialize inside Firehose's `constructor <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/firehose/Firehose.java#L30>`_.
-The first step is to define the appropriate command line interface calbacks I need to handle user input.
+The first step is to define the appropriate command line interface callbacks I need to handle user input.

 ::